MrBounty/Data_portfolio/README.md

 ## Digit recognizer - Computer vision
 The Kaggle Digit Recognizer competition is a challenging problem in the field of computer vision and machine learning.
 The objective of this competition is to develop a model that can accurately recognize handwritten digits from the MNIST dataset, which contains tens of thousands of images of handwritten digits.

-For that I built a convolutional neural network model for image classification using the Keras framework with two convolutional layers, max pooling, and dropout layers, followed by two fully connected layers with softmax activation for classification into one of ten possible classes, using the sparse categorical cross-entropy loss function and the Adam optimizer.
+For that I built a convolutional neural network model for image classification using the Keras framework with two convolutional layers, max pooling, and dropout layers, followed by two fully connected layers with softmax activation for classification into one of ten possible classes, using the sparse categorical cross-entropy loss function and the Adam optimizer. **And obtain an accuracy of 99.2%.**

 Then used this model to make a simple application.
 ![most likely synonym - Google Search](https://user-images.githubusercontent.com/79221338/226188313-34b72d79-9bfe-4943-8a4c-87971bda58f8.gif)